 I am sure you must have heard of Estelle Yomba, the silent but influential Cameroonian woman in tech-based in Silicon Valley, San Francisco.

-The under 30 woman in tech believe so much in the future that holds for Africa through technology.
+The 30year old Afro-American believes so much in the future that holds for Africa through technology.
 The Google senior employee is difficult to be accessed by the press.
-But don’t be worried, Seven communications got you covered.
+But, Seven communications got you covered.

-We caught up with her in her home-based CEO office at Seven GPS located in Douala Bonamoussadi.
-The mother to one, wife and career woman is in Cameroon for a working visit.
+We caught up with her in her home-based office at Seven GPS located in Douala Bonamoussadi.
+The mother to one, wife, and career woman is in Cameroon for a brief visit.
 To better understand the vision behind Seven GPS, we pleaded with her for a rare interview.

 Seven Communications: Going through your personal story one will have the impression that your vision for Africa is very heavy.
 Could you summarise it for us?